What Goes on a Criminal Record in YOUR State? Find Out Now

 How can I correct errors on my criminal record?

-If you learn how to do a background check on yourself and notice that there is an error in there, there are procedures to follow to attempt to correct it.
+When you learn how to check personal background information and notice that there is an error in there, there are procedures to follow to attempt to correct it.
 For most states, you will need to contact the Department of Justice for where you live.
 Most departments have a form available that you can fill out; others don’t make it as easy, and you’ll need to write a letter asking them to correct the mistake.
 Remember to be as clear and specific as possible about what was incorrect and what the correct information should be now that you know what goes on a criminal record in your state.

 References